10 Best Yoga Poses for Increased Flexibility

 In fact, a 2014 study that looked at the effects of hatha yoga on young women showed that doing yoga regularly improved the flexibility of skeletal muscles, improved spine mobility, and increased their range of motion with the standard "sit and reach" test.

 And, while many yoga poses and positions may seem impossible if you’re starting, if you stick with it, you’ll see how your muscles start to loosen and lengthen.

-Flexibility is essential to your well-being, and there are so many inherent benefits.
+Flexibility is essential to your well-being, and many inherent benefits exist.

 Get your yoga mat out, and let's get into the benefits of increased flexibility!

 Did you know that 77% of men can touch their toes?
 That number is a lot higher than I would have guessed.

 Stretching is something I do first thing every morning.
 It was a core component of my martial arts training and has stuck with me ever since.